lix0st/tfe-tfc-migration-tool/README.md

+## !!
+This is a fork from [tfe-tfc-migration-tool](https://github.com/cneralich/tfe-tfc-migration-tool) !!

 # TFC/E Migration Tool

 This tool is designed to help automate the migration from one TFC/E organization to another, whether that’s TFE to TFC, or vice versa.
 Simply put, it transfers data from organization to organization.
 This tool currently only supports 1:1 migrations, but the goal is to eventually support 1:N migrations in a future version.
 Note that the source and target organizations may be running on different versions, and because of that, some API endpoints may not exist in one or the other.
 At present, the following compatibility testing has been completed: